stormpath/stormpath-documentation/source/reference.rst

       * - ``moreInfo``
         - String
         - A fully qualified URL that may be accessed to obtain more information about the error.

+      * - ``requestId``
+        - String
+        - The universally unique identifier of the request that generated this error.

   .. _about-collections: